michidk/BrokenEngine/README.md

 This game engine is written in C# using the OpenGL bindings and math classes from OpenTK.

 ## Building
-Just clone the repo and hit "run" in Visual Studio.
+Just clone the repository and hit "run" in Visual Studio.

 ## Dependencies
 - OpenTK (OpenGL)
 - ImGui (UI)
 - NLog (Logging)
+- ExtendedXmlSerializer

-This project uses Nuget, which means that all dependencies should be automaticlly downloaded by Visual Studio.
+This project uses NuGet, which means that all dependencies should be automatically downloaded by Visual Studio.

 Requires OpenGL > 4.2